The PROS & CONS of Settling Your Workers' Comp Case!

 Cons of Settling Your Case

-While there are many advantages to settling your workers' compensation case, it's important to be aware of the potential downsides.
-Here are some of the biggest "cons":
+While settling your workers' comp case has its perks, it’s also important to know about the possible downsides.
+Here are some of the biggest ones to keep in mind:

 When to Consider Settling